jRicciL/my-obsidian-digital-garden/_notes/☂️ Udacity - ML with TF/9. Training and Tuning/Training and Tuning - Udacity.md

 ```

 ## Learning Curves

-Determines how much data is required to reduce the error (improve the model performance).
+- A learning curve shows the **validation** and **training score** of an estimator for **varying numbers of training samples**.
-- A learning curve shows the **validation** and **training score** of an estimator for varying numbers of training samples.
+	- Determines how much data is required to reduce the error (improve the model performance).
-- It is a tool to find out how much we benefit from adding more training data and whether the estimator suffers more from a variance error or a bias error.
+- It is a tool to find out *how much we benefit from adding more training data* and whether the estimator suffers more from a variance error or a bias error.

-- Measures the Model Performance (or Amount of Error) in the $y$ axis, as a function of the ==size== of the `training` set
+#Learning-curves display the Model Performance (or Amount of Error) in the $y$ axis, as a function of the ==size== of the `training` set

 ![[Captura de Pantalla 2022-02-12 a la(s) 22.25.41.png]]